About Megan Boler

 Funded by the Social Science and Humanities Research Council of Canada, Dr. Boler recently completed a three-year study “Social Media in the Hands of Young Citizens: Evolving Forms of Participatory Democracy” (2011-14), a mixed-methods study of participants’ motivations for participating in the Occupy Wall Street Movement and experiences of collaborative and direct democracy, with particular focus on the gendered and racialized experiences of young activists.
 Publications featuring these research findings include “Connective labor and social media: Women’s key roles in the ‘leaderless’ Occupy Movement,” in Convergence: The International Journal of Research into New Media Technologies (2014).

-Professor Boler teaches graduate courses in philosophy, cultural studies, feminist theory, media studies, as well as social equity courses in a Teacher Education program, and media studies at the Knowledge Media Design Institute at University of Toronto.
+Professor Boler teaches graduate courses in philosophy, cultural studies, feminist theory, media studies at the University of Toronto.